ctfs/write-ups-2016/abctf-2016/pwn/hide-and-seek-50/README.md

 ## Write-up

-The binary is in Macho-O format and we didn't had Mac around to let it run.
+The binary is in Mach-O format and we didn't had a Mac around to let it run.
-So we used radare2 in order to emulated it...
+So we used radare2 in order to do a emulated.

 1. Load the binary and start analysis
   * r2 -A haha1